open-xchange/appsuite-frontend/documentation/configuration/settings-list-of.md

 Ask for mailto link registration (`true|false`)

 <config>io.ox/mail//features/trusted/user=`<string>`</config>
-User-defined, comma-separated list of mail adresses or specific domains which will be whitlisted for loading external images in HTML mails.
+User-defined, comma-separated list of mail addresses or specific domains which will be whitlisted for loading external images in HTML mails.

 <config>io.ox/mail//features/trusted/admin=`<string>`</config>
-Admin-defined, comma-separated list of mail adresses or specific domains which will be whitlisted for loading external images in HTML mails.
+Admin-defined, comma-separated list of mail addresses or specific domains which will be whitlisted for loading external images in HTML mails.
 I.e. useful for customer care email addresses or domains.